blessandsoul/project-x/fx-handoff.md

 VC-009: Rebranded the UI to TrustedImporters.Ge, updated global fonts (Inter + Noto Sans Georgian), and refreshed header/footer branding and marketing copy.
 VC-010: Integrated /vehicle/:id page with backend vehicles API using GET /vehicles/:id, /vehicles/:id/photos, and /vehicles/:vehicleId/quotes for vehicle details, photos, and import quotes.
+VC-011: Expanded the root README.md overview with clear description of what TrustedImporters.Ge is, who it is for, and which problems it solves.